dguest/atlas-dl/_episodes/05-adding-code.md

  1. make sure it compiles
  2. make sure it runs

+You want to do this so that if a colleague of yours clones your repository, they are not left with a frustrating situation of debugging your code that was checked in hastily after "just making that one small change" that actually broke things and caused a segfault later on.
+Don't be "that colleague".
 If you're not already in an `AnalysisBase` image, move into the directory that _contains_ `dan-example` and run

 [^2]: Running these tests for every commit can get tedious, later this
-    week we'll learn to do this in an automated way.
+    week we'll learn to do this in an automated way which will help prevent you from being "that colleague".

 next `cd` to `/home/atlas/Bootcamp`.
 You should see `dan-example` here.

-As we learned in the pre-course material, you should build code from a directory which is _on the same level_ as your code repository.
+As we learned in the pre-workshop material, you should build code from a directory which is _on the same level_ as your code repository.
 Create the build directory and build your code.

 ~~~